ryanhaticus/ryanhaticus/README.md

 ‣ Interested in software accessibility, machine learning, and optimizing engineering workflows.

-‣ Graduated with my B.S. in Computer Science at 19.
+‣ Graduated with my B.S. in Computer Science in two years.

-‣ Started investing in real estate at 18.
+‣ Started investing in unimproved real estate, leveraging web scraping and ML-driven data analysis.

 ‣ I've been writing code for over a decade.